 For those who enjoy more technical details combined with pretty pictures, we have concluded with the results of a brief but very informative materials engineering study.

 There’s much work to be done, so please stretch your muscles and ready your BS shovel.

 Product Designations: Yellow, White & Blue and Label Steels

 These terms refer to tool steels manufactured by Hitachi Metals, Ltd. (HML) in their plant located in Yasugi City in Shimane Prefecture, Japan.
 If you are into woodworking tools or Japanese cutlery you have probably heard of them.

 Hitachi, Ltd., founded in 1910, is one of Japan’s largest and most prestigious manufacturers.
 Its subsidiary, Hitachi Metals, Ltd., was established in 1956 primarily through acquisitions.

 “White Steel” is an abbreviated translation of HML’s nomenclature of “Shirogamiko” 白紙鋼, which directly translates to “White Paper Steel.”
 Likewise, “Blue Steel” is an abbreviation of “Blue Paper Steel,” the translation of “Aogamiko” 青紙鋼.

-While Johnny Walker may be kind sorta yellow in hue, it is definitely not tinted blue anymore than JW Red Label is sanguine.
+While Johnny Walker may be kind sorta yellow in hue, it is definitely not tinted blue anymore than JW Red Label is sangre.
 Likewise, the color of Hitachi Metal’s tool steels do not vary in color, only their labels do.
 If someone tells you they can tell the difference between these steels by simply looking at them, tell them to give you a nickle and pull the other one.
 Then share some musical greenhouse gas with them.